-Specialized Courses - 24 hours (other courses with consent of advisor)
+Specialized Courses - 24 hours (other courses with consent of

+auvisor)

 EDCI 6100 Curriculum Planning and

 Programming 3

 EDCI 6130 Seminar in Curriculum Design 3

 EDCI 6150 Seminar in Curriculum

 Development 3

 EDCI 6180 Microcomputer Technology in

 Primary and Elementary Schools 3

 EDCI 6190 Microcomputers and Educational

 Services 3

 EDCI 6200 Instructional Applications of

 Word-Processing 3

 EDCI 7020 Doctoral Seminar in Curriculum 3

 EDCI 7030 Independent Study 3

 EDCI 7080 Curriculum Theory 3

 EDCI 7110 Seminar in Instruction 3

 EDCI 7140 Principles of Teaching 3

 EDCI 7870 Elementary and Secondary Curriculum 3

-Electives - 12 hours (Electives must be taken outside of the candidate's area of concentration.
+Electives - 12 hours (Electives must be taken outside of the candidate's major field.
+It is suggested that EDAD 7000 be taken immediately prior to or during the first semester of enrollment in EDCI 8100).

-Once candidates begin the dissertation, they must register for EDCI 8100 every semester until the dissertation is complete.
-After the fifth registration, candidates register in "Dissertation Continuation" (Section 35) at a reduced fee.
+EDCI 8100 Doctoral Dissertation Once candidates begin the dissertation, they must register for EDCI 8100 every semester until the dissertation is complete.
+After the fifth registration, candidates may register in the "EDCI-8100 Doctoral Dissertation Section 35" at a reduced fee.